Laravel-Backpack/translation-manager/readme.md

 ## Installation

-In your Laravel + Backpack project, install this package:
+In your Laravel + Backpack project:

 **1) Install the package using Composer**: